axcheron/axcheron.github.io/_htb/06_writeup_blackfield.md

 smb: \>
 ```

-Folder with usernames !
+Folder with usernames!
 While we could explore the folders one by one, let's dump all the usernames first and see if there is a faster way to get access.

 Given we are a bit lazy, we did a quick and dirty regex to dump the usernames to a file.